-Adults who are eligible designated beneficiaries can receive payments over life or life expectancy, while children can receive such payments only until the age of majority, when the ten-year rule would then apply, as if you had died at that time.
-Children of the decedent must also continue taking payments over life expectancy during the first nine years of the ten-year period.
-Payments taken over life expectancy must begin by the end of the year after the year of your death, except for your surviving spouse.
-If your spouse is your beneficiary, payments must begin no later than the year you would have reached your RMD Applicable Age, or if you die after reaching your RMD Applicable Age, by the end of the year following the year in which your death occurs.
-After December 31, 2023, Secure 2.0 enacts Sec.
-327 that permits a surviving spouse who is the sole beneficiary of a deceased IRA owner to elect to have RMDs determined using the Uniform Lifetime Table rather than the Single Life Table.
+After December 31, 2023, SECURE 2.0, Sec.
+327 will permit a surviving spouse who is the sole beneficiary of a deceased IRA owner to elect to have RMDs determined using the Uniform Lifetime Table rather than the Single Life Table.
 Final IRS Guidance is pending regarding Sec.
-327 of Secure 2.0 and we cannot predict what will be issued in the final IRS guidance.
+327 of SECURE 2.0 and we cannot predict what will be issued in the final IRS guidance.
 Consult your qualified tax advisor for more information.